 - The Local Planning Authority (LPA) has powers to take enforcement action.

-- An enforcement notice can be served, instructing how to remedy the breach.
+- An enforcement notice will tell you how to remedy the breach.

 - It could ask someone to remove their caravans from the land for example.